mdbergmann/cl-swbymabeweb/blogs/20210207---Patterns_-_Abstract-Factory.md

 Foo.class.getDeclaredConstructors()[0].newInstance()
 ```

 But the handling of this is quite combersome and by far not as convenient as with Common Lisp.
 In particular if there are different constructors.
-Also this approach leaves the type safe area thatz SCala provides.
+Also this approach leaves the type safe area that Scala provides.
 What `newInstance()` creates is just an `Object` which requires a manual cast.